Deterrence theory: Intrawar deterrence

+Latent nuclear deterrence

+Matthew Fuhrmann refers to the ability of some states to rapidly develop or gain nuclear weapons as "latent nuclear deterrence".
+These states do not necessarily aim to go all the way in building nuclear weapons, but they may develop the civilian nuclear technology that would rapidly enable them to build a nuclear weapon.
+They can use this nuclear latency status for coercive purposes, as they can deter adversaries who do not wish to see the state develop nuclear weapons or potentially use those nuclear weapons.

 Criticism

+Deterrence failures

-Deterrence theory has been criticized by numerous scholars for various reasons.
+Deterrence theory has been criticized by numerous scholars for various reasons, the most basic being skepticism that decision makers are rational.
 A prominent strain of criticism argues that rational deterrence theory is contradicted by frequent deterrence failures, which may be attributed to misperceptions.
+Here it's argued that misestimations of perceived costs and benefits by analysts contribute to deterrence failures, as exemplified in case of Russian invasion of Ukraine.
+Frozen conflicts can be seen as rewarding aggression.

+Misprediction of behavior

 Scholars have also argued that leaders do not behave in ways that are consistent with the predictions of nuclear deterrence theory.
 Scholars have also argued that rational deterrence theory does not grapple sufficiently with emotions and psychological biases that make accidents, loss of self-control, and loss of control over others likely.
+Frank C. Zagare has argued that deterrence theory is logically inconsistent and empirically inaccurate.
+In place of classical deterrence, rational choice scholars have argued for perfect deterrence, which assumes that states may vary in their internal characteristics and especially in the credibility of their threats of retaliation.

+Suicide attacks

 Advocates for nuclear disarmament, such as Global Zero, have criticized nuclear deterrence theory.
 Sam Nunn, William Perry, Henry Kissinger, and George Shultz have all called upon governments to embrace the vision of a world free of nuclear weapons, and created the Nuclear Security Project to advance that agenda.
 In 2010, the four were featured in a documentary film entitled Nuclear Tipping Point where proposed steps to achieve nuclear disarmament.
 Kissinger has argued, "The classical notion of deterrence was that there was some consequences before which aggressors and evildoers would recoil.
 In a world of suicide bombers, that calculation doesn't operate in any comparable way."
 Shultz said, "If you think of the people who are doing suicide attacks, and people like that get a nuclear weapon, they are almost by definition not deterrable."

+Stronger deterrent

 Paul Nitze argued in 1994 that nuclear weapons were obsolete in the "new world disorder" after the dissolution of the Soviet Union, and he advocated reliance on precision guided munitions to secure a permanent military advantage over future adversaries.